 - I like to see the images that I am working with next to each other instead of constantly switching windows.
 To see all images select Window > Arrange > Float in Window.
 Move your windows side by side.

-Step 3: Use the Quick Selection Tool to select the area you want filled in on your eReader.
+Step 3: Use the Quick Selection Tool to select the area you want to be filled in on your eReader.

 - If your object/eReader/iPad is perfectly square/has straight edges, you may also use the Polygonal Lasso Tool located at the left of the Quick Selection Tool.